 Based off this above presentation, you’ll probably want to immediately get the Flux app for your computer and phone…it will dim your computer screen as the sun goes down and eliminate the blue light.
 But the biohackers I know keep it turned on all the time and have the maximum blue light blocked in the settings 24/7.

-Sleeping Environment - put more time into the conditions of where you sleep…and you’ll change your life.
+Put more time into the conditions of where you sleep…and you’ll change your life.

 For those looking to go overboard (No, not you, Goldie Hawn and Jack Russell):